GLOBAL MARKETS-Equity markets rebound on EU fund optimism; gold edges higher

 Gold prices jumped to their highest since September 2011 and silver hit a more-than-four-year peak as a spike in COVID-19 infections and hopes for increased stimulus measures supported safe-haven demand.

 Oil prices were little changed as coronavirus cases mounted in many countries.
-But a flurry of announcements about a potential COVID-19 vaccine and ongoing talks over a recovery fund to revive EU economies curbed losses.
+But a flurry of announcements about a potential COVID-19 vaccine and ongoing talks over the EU recovery fund curbed losses.

 Brent crude futures LCOc1 settled up 14 cents at $43.28 a barrel.
 U.S. crude futures CLc1 rose 22 cents to settle at $40.81 a barrel.